PayThePizzo/Predictive-Analysis-Notes/Theory/7 - TRANSFORMATIONS.md

 ---
 ## 2 - Power Transformation
 >In statistics, a power transform is a family of functions applied to create a monotonic transformation of data using power functions.
-It is a data transformation technique used to stabilize variance, make the data more normal distribution-like, improve the validity of measures of association (such as the Pearson correlation between variables), and for other data stabilization procedures.[2]
+It is a data transformation technique used to stabilize variance, make the data more normal distribution-like, improve the validity of measures of association (such as the Pearson correlation between variables), and for other data stabilization procedures.

 Definition:
 > The power transformation is defined as a continuously varying function, with respect to the power parameter $\lambda$, in a piece-wise function form that makes it continuous at the point of singularity ($\lambda = 0$).